uib-ub/ansible-role-fuseki/README.md

 For more on the configuration `https://jena.apache.org/documentation/assembler/`.
 Configuration errors often cause warnings or errors that can be seen with journalctl -u fuseki --since today` or `systemctl status fuseki -n100 -l`.

-CI jobs currently runs molecule to test that main features and additions work (graph store protocol publish,standard get select get queries, , geosparql, jena-text, service-enhancer, shiro user configuration). @todo Shacl test.
+Our CI configuration runs molecule to test that the main features and additions work (graph store protocol publish,standard get queries, geosparql, jena-text, service-enhancer and shiro user configuration authentication for request). @todo Shacl test.

 ## License